How to Clear Cloudy Pool Water Fast

 4. How much chlorine to shock a pool?

-Depending on the size and condition of your pool, shocking your pool usually requires at least 1 pound of chlorine for every 10,000 gallons of water.
+The amount of chlorine needed depends on your pool’s size and condition.
+As a rule of thumb, shock your pool with at least 1 pound of chlorine for every 10,000 gallons of water.

 5. Does baking soda clear a cloudy pool?